eda-ricercatore/admin-notes/skill-set/domain-specific/semiconductor-mfg.md

 Notes about semiconductor manufacturing equipment manufacturers:
-+ semiconductor metrology:
++ semiconductor metrology instruments:
-	- a subset of applied, technical, or industrial metrology
+	- a subset of applied, technical, or industrial metrology.